 Do you have any projects that make you look back and shake your head?
 What made the experience so unpleasant?

-I haven’t usually had unpleasant experiences except for a couple sessions in extremely cold and hot temperatures.
+I haven’t usually had unpleasant experiences except for a couple of sessions in extremely cold and hot temperatures.
 It’s pretty painful to have freezing fingers and wish you’d brought hand warmers.
 Burning up in the wrong outfit is also no fun at all.
-Although, in both situations I just toughed it out and survived, it was brutal!
+Although in both situations, I just toughed it out and survived, it was brutal!

 Are there any areas of photography that you have yet to pick up on that you’d like to learn?

 What do you think the future holds for you?
 Where do you see yourself in the next few years?